Experience the Zoo’s commitment to conservation and sustainability in an engaging new way.

 Farm-to-table dinners, local wineries, and an exciting take on conservation and sustainability

-We’ve partnered with four local, environmentally friendly wineries whose wines serve as the inspiration for custom five-course, farm-to-table dinner menus created by our own executive chef, Brad Robertson.
+We’ve partnered with four local, environmentally friendly wineries whose wines serve as the inspiration for custom four-course, farm-to-table dinner menus created by our own executive chef, Brad Robertson.

-Each unforgettable evening is set in a different location within the zoo – Reggie’s Bistro, the terraces of Mahale Mountains, the Amazonian stilt house of Rainforest of the Americas, and the Cambodia viewing area of Elephants of Asia.
+Each unforgettable evening is set in a different location within the zoo – the terraces of Mahale Mountains, for example, or the Amazonian stilt house within Rainforest of the Americas, or the Cambodia viewing area of Elephants of Asia.

 Along with the spectacular views, enjoy looking at sustainability from different angles – from agriculture to food and wine production to wildlife conservation.
 Each evening focuses on a different topic and features conversations with a curator or keeper, up-close animal encounters, and wine introductions from winery representatives.

 Kathy Joseph established Fiddlehead Cellars in 1989 to capture the essence of two distinguished varietals-Sauvignon Blanc and Pinot Noir.
 Before falling in love with viticulture, Kathy was on course to pursue a career in medicine with degrees in microbiology and biochemistry, disciplines that also play a significant role in winemaking.
 Join Animal Keeper Kevin Gorowski for a visit with the Zoo’s koalas and a glimpse at how microbiology and biochemistry make it possible for this marsupial species to survive on a diet that would be toxic to other animals.

 Raptors and Reptiles